You are currently browsing the category archive for the ‘MBSE’ category.

 A Bill of Material on the drawing has become an Excel-like table in a PLM system.
 However, an Excel file is still used to represent a Bill of Material in companies that have not implemented PLM.

-Another example, the specification document has become a collection of individual requirements in a system.
+Another example is the specification document which has become a collection of individual requirements in a system.
 Each requirement is a data object with its own status and content.
 The specification becomes a report combining all valid requirement objects.

 Related to CAD, the 2D drawing is no longer the deliverable as a document; the 3D CAD model with its annotated views becomes the information carrier for engineering and manufacturing.

-And most important of all, traditional PLM methodologies have been based on a mechanical design and release process.
+Most importantly, traditional PLM methodologies have been based on a mechanical design and release process.
 Meanwhile, modern products are systems where the majority of capabilities are defined by software.
-Software has an entirely different configuration and lifecycle approach conflicting with a mechanical approach, which is too rigid for software.
+Software has an entirely different configuration and lifecycle approach which conflict with a mechanical approach, which is too rigid for software.

 The last two aspects, from 2D drawings to 3D Models and Mechanical products towards Systems (hardware and software), require new data management methods.
 In this environment, we need to learn to manage simulation models, behavior models, physics models and 3D models as connected as possible.